-Lay a straight length of track and right click.
+Lay a straight length of track, left click to complete that section of track.
+Now right click.
 Position the marker where you want the diverging junction to start.

-Create track either to left or right and left click.
+Create curved track either to left or right and left click.
 Carry on laying track or right click twice to end.
 The point will have been formed.